Skip to main content

 Constants

-A Constant is a named value with a specific type: number, string, or boolean.
+A Constant is a named value with a specific type: number, text, or boolean.
 Each constant has:

-• Name — how expressions reference it (e.g., BASE_CYCLE_TIME)
+• Name — how expressions reference it.
+Names use SCREAMING_SNAKE_CASE (e.g., BASE_CYCLE_TIME)

 • Description — what it represents and what units